ossu/ossu-client/README.md

 Now you can run `grunt serve` to start development server.

+## Firebase
+This project uses [Firebase](https://www.firebase.com/) as a backend server.
+While the project is in development stage, our data can be changed / deleted / purged or whatever other bad thing can happen.
+So you can run it on your own instance of Firebase service.
+Path to Firebase is stored here `app/scripts/angularfire/config.js` in `FBURL` constant.
+You can change it as you need and have your own backend.

 ## Contributing

 Currently the project is in its early stage.
 All the work is done inside `dev` branch.